Friendship between Two Women takes Fatal Turn

 Murder of Man and that of the only Witness to the Crime Remain Unsolved

 It was June 24, 1994 when eighteen year old Rolando Francisco Miles of 18 Willow Street in Providence was a victim of murder after a fight on Stanwood Street in South section of the city.
 The gunman would shoot Miles several times and walk away while Miles lay wounded.
-The gunman would then return to fire several shots at Miles causing him to die hours later at a local hospital.
+The gunman would then return to where Miles lay on the grouns and fire several more shots causing Miles to die hours later at a local hospital.
 An individual would be charged with the murder but never tried due to the fact that sole witness to the crime, Brett Snowden, was murdered in front of 666 Prairie Avenue in Providence on February 19, 1996.
-He was 21 years old and had been shot in the head.
+Snowden was 21 years old and had died from being shot in the head.

 Both murders remain unsolved to this day.